GRIDAPPSD/gridappsd-state-estimator/README.md

 make
 ````

 The executable application will be placed in bin/state-estimator.
-Note that state-estimator has been run with ActiveMQ-CPP 3.9.4 and 3.9.5.
 The Json distribution consists entirely of include files and therefore is not compiled separately from the application using it.

+## Running the state estimator from the command line

+1. Edit the run-se.sh script in the state-estimator subdirectory of the top-level gridappsd-state-estimator repository, uncomment the appropriate SIMREQ variable for the model being run based on the comment at the end of each SIMREQ line denoting the corresponding model, and save changes.

+2. Configure and start the simulation from the GRIDAPPSD platform web browser visualization, click on the "Simulation ID" value in the upper left corner of the simulation diagram to copy the value to the clipboard.

+3. Invoke the script "./run-se.sh" from the command line with the Simulation ID value pasted from the clipboard as the command line argument to the script.

+4. The state estimator will process running simulation measurements producing state estimate messages for other applications along with diagnostic log output to the terminal.